felixb/swamp/README.md

 ## Install

-Fetch the latest binary from https://github.com/felixb/swamp/releases or run `make` to compile it yourself.
+Fetch the latest binary from https://github.com/felixb/swamp/releases.
+You may install it from source by running `make install` optionally setting something like  `TARGET=/usr/local/bin/` to specify a different installation target.